soketi/docs/advanced-usage/app-webhooks.md

 # 🔗 App Webhooks

-Before diving into the webhooks documentation, consider reading [Pusher's documentation about webhooks](https://pusher.com/docs/channels/server_api/webhooks) to understand how this process works.
+Before diving into the webhooks documentation, consider reading [Pusher's documentation regarding webhooks](https://pusher.com/docs/channels/server_api/webhooks) to understand the basics of webhooks when using the Pusher protocol.

-Each retrieved app contains a `webhooks` array which will contain elements formatted like this:
+Each [app](../app-management/introduction.md) definition contains a `webhooks` array which will contain data structures formatted like the following:

 ```javascript
 {